-Waleed has told friends that he’s going to a wedding in Yemen.
-Edward knows this is a lie because an informant has told him Waleed is a sworn enemy of the bridegroom.
+Waleed has told friends he’s going to a wedding in Yemen, but Edward knows this is a lie because an informant has told him Waleed is a sworn enemy of the bridegroom.
 He also suspects Waleed has terrorist contacts in Yemen.
 Edward’s superiors are less than convinced: the case is mostly Edward’s supposition, based on flimsy evidence.
 Eventually he persuades them to tail Waleed to Yemen.

 Edward goes to the farm and finds suspicious containers.
 He wants them sent to London for tests to prove he’s right.
-The MI6 man agrees, but once again is in no rush.
+The MI6 man agrees but, once again, is in no rush.

 He [blackout]gives Colonel Ashraf the go ahead.[/blackout]

 Complicit is a slow, serious character-driven film centred on two fantastic performances by Oyelowo and Ali.
 Both of their characters are in their own ways outsiders in British society, and both in their own ways fanatics.
-Edward is desperate to fit in but unable to do so, more, the viewer suspects, due to his own nature than his race.
+Edward is desperate to fit in but unable to do so, more, the viewer suspects, because of his own nature than his race.
 Waleed hates everything about Britain and wants to tear the country down and implement his own idea of utopia.

 On my real-to-unreal spy movie scale, Complicit gets a full 10/10 for realism.
 Grey offices.
 Colourless suits worried about the budget implications of tailing suspects to Yemen.
 MI6 officers more interested in which university Edward went to than stopping the Ricin plot.
-It all rings true, reminding me of some of John le Carre’s more downbeat novels.
+It all rings true, reminding me of some of John le Carré’s more downbeat novels.
 Of course, that means the film is not for everyone.
 There are no action set-pieces whatsoever, for example.

 Alternative Complicit Movie Poster

 Here’s my design for an alternate poster for Complicit.
-Actually in this case it’s not so much an alternative poster as just a poster, as I don’t think Channel Four produced one.
+Actually, in this case it’s not so much an alternative poster as just a poster, as I don’t think Channel Four produced one.
 Click the poster to see alternative posters for other spy thrillers.